API Best Practices

 Required

-Setting the Required toggle to ON ensures the parameter is present in the response.
+Setting Required to (ON) ensures the parameter is present in the response.

 Store Data in Database

 This setting determines whether the parameter is included in the response.
-Ensure the Store Data in Database toggle is set to ON so the parameter is included in the response.
+Ensure Store Data in Database is set to (ON) to include the parameter in the response.

 Field Tags

 Set the data type for the parameter.
 The component comes preset with all available tags.
-Delete all tags that you don't want to apply.
+Delete all tags that you do not want applied.

 The available tags are: